BOKO HARAM CONTINUES ASSAULT IN NORTHERN NIGERIA, CAMEROON; CHURCHES IMPACTED

 From World Watch Monitor

-The radical Islamist group Boko Haram has intensified its suicide bombing attacks in northern Nigeria and Cameroon in recent weeks.
+The radical Islamist group an extremist group that is located primarily in Northern Nigeria has intensified its suicide bombing attacks in northern Nigeria and Cameroon in recent weeks.

 On Friday a massive bomb exploded in the market in Maiduguri, in northeastern Nigeria – the traditional heartland of Boko Haram violence.
 At least six died and 11 were injured.